- 12 Blogs to Help You Navigate Winter Highs & Lows - November 29, 2023

 - Talk it out.
 Career change can have an impact on you, certainly, but also on the people in your life.
 If you are the breadwinner in your household, your family may be worried about security.
 Remember that their feelings aren’t meant to make you feel worse about the situation.
 Take the time to talk it out with the people in your life who depend on you.
 This is also a good opportunity to talk to someone outside of work and family.
 A trusted friend or a therapist that you can talk to can help you to work through your own feelings and help you manage the stress you feel about this career change.

 While career-related grief isn’t one of the most common types of grief, job changes can have an impact on your entire life, from your living situation to your sense of self.
 Remember, that you are not defined by your career, and you will get through to the other side.
-If you need an additional source of support, our therapists at Grief Recovery Center can help.
+If you need an additional source of support, our therapists at Grief Recovery Center in Houston, TX can help.